nomadicjoe/hello-world/README.md

 # hello-world
 =====
-programming is new to me
+programming is new to me and I'm not used to it